mitsuba-renderer/drjit/src/python/docstr.rst

             dr.scatter_reduce(op, target, value.x, index*3 + 0)
             dr.scatter_reduce(op, target, value.y, index*3 + 1)
             dr.scatter_reduce(op, target, value.z, index*3 + 2)

+         Dr.Jit may be able to bundle sequences of scatter-reductions that write a *power-of-two* number of contiguous elements into one or more *packet scatter-updates*  that are potentially significantly faster.
+         This optimization can be controlled via the :py:attr:`drjit.JitFlag.PacketOps` flag.
+Currently, this is only
+         possible in a narrow set of circumstances requiring:

+         1. use of the LLVM backend.
+         2. integer or floating point scatter-additions.
+         2. use of the :py:attr:`drjit.ReduceMode.Expand` reduction strategy.

     .. danger::